OlavStornes/ModBuddy/README.md

 Mod buddy is a mod manager created with extensibillity in mind

 ## Intro

-After attempting to mod Stalker Anomaly, i figured i missed a decent mod manager on Linux.
+After attempting to mod Stalker Anomaly, i had issues finding good tools for the modding scene in Linux.
+Instead of merging a large amount of files like a caveman, I attempted to create a good enough tool for my use cases.

 ## Features

 ![Showcase of modbuddy](docs/img/Screenshot_20210303_215430.png)

-- User-centric in where the content of a mod actually lies ([Explanation](#Usage))
+- Apply any mod, regardless of how the folder structure is.
 - Applied mods are hard linked, saving space
 - Support for an arbitrary amount of games
 - Mod presets